Certora/uniswap-v4-periphery-cantina-fv/README.md

 - **Certora folder**:
   - Certora folder is made up of 5 folders:
     - `confs`: configuration files for the tool.
 There is one per contract.
 More can be added if needed.
-    - `harnesses`: contracts that inherit base contracts to add extra functionality.
-    - `helpers`: additional contracts or mocks needed for verification.
+    - `harnesses`: contracts that inherit base contracts to add extra functionality and other additional contracts or mocks needed for verification.
     - `mutations`: mutants folder which will be used to evaluate specs.
     - `specs`: specification used to verify the smart contracts.